Last Updated on

 - Prenatal massages have also been found to regulate hormone levels in pregnant women.
 This is primarily owing to the relaxation and destressing power of massages.

-- As your belly grows in size, the movement may be greatly restricted.
+- As your belly grows in size, movement may be greatly restricted.
 At such times, a massage can keep the blood circulation on track.
 This, in turn, has other secondary benefits like improved immunity, better sleep, etc.

 - Prenatal massages can help you tackle a lot of common pregnancy ailments like stiff neck and shoulders, swollen ankles, headaches, back pain, etc.